Tradition vs credibility: inside the Southeast Asian encounter that snubbed Myanmar - ExBulletin

 For decades, Myanmar’s military has been a thorny issue for the regional bloc, as previous ruling juntas have been criticized for brutally crushing pro-democracy movements.

-Friday’s decision came after weeks of diplomatic failure and days after ASEAN Special Envoy Erywan Yusof’s plans for a visit to Myanmar were canceled when the junta denied him a meeting with Aung San Suu Kyi, citing the criminal charges she faces.
+Friday’s move came after weeks of diplomatic failure and days after ASEAN Special Envoy Erywan Yusof’s plans for a visit to Myanmar dropped when the junta denied him a meeting with Aung San Suu Kyi, citing the criminal charges she faces.

 Indonesia, Malaysia and Singapore first raised the idea of sidelining the junta leader at a meeting this month of ASEAN foreign ministers, the diplomat said. regional, as a tactic to gain access to Suu Kyi, who is being held in an unknown location.